-In accordance with the previous actuarial valuation, the College continued to make deficit contributions in addition to normal funding levels.
-These payments ceased with effect from 31 March 2020, and totalled £33k in 2019/20.
-(2019 - £49k).
+In accordance with the latest triennial valuation, the College made no deficit contributions in addition to normal funding levels in the year (2020 - £33k).

 22 Events after the end of the reporting period

 Details of post balance sheet events are given in the Report of the Members of the Corporation.